edwardx999/YouTubeAutoMute/README.md

 # YouTubeAutoMute
-Automatically mutes and skips YouTube ads
+Automatically mutes and skips YouTube ads <br />
-Load as an unpacked extension into Chrome to use
+Load the YouTubeAutoMuter folder as an unpacked extension into Chrome to use